diantonioandrea/CLIbrary/docs/docs.md

 * added, str: A set of characters to be automatically added to the prompt.
 Default is ": ".
 * style, str[^1]: A particular colour style to be applied to the prompt.
 * verbose, bool.
 * allowedCommands, list: A list of all the allowed commands for the CLI interface.
+There are some default commands:
+	* `exit`: Mandatory commands which handles exiting from main program.
+	* `help`: Enabled on helpPath being different from `""`.
+	* `history`: Enabled on history being different from `[]` and on `CLIbrary.commands.setting_enableHistory` set as `True`.
 * helpPath, str: The path to the help JSON.
 This enables the *help* command.

 This function returns a dictionary with the following keys: